Founder & Chief Investigations Officer

 Cryptocurrency Intelligence Lead

-Identified as an emerging voice and specialist in the OSINT community, Patrick works tirelessly to stay ahead of the curve in the ever changing OSINT landscape.
+Identified as an emerging voice and specialist in the OSINT community, Patrick works tirelessly to stay ahead of the curve in the ever changing OSINT and Cryptocurrency investigative landscape.

-Patrick is continually developing and searching for new tools and techniques to capture and preserve digital evidence.
+Patrick is always developing and searching for new tools and techniques to ensure our deliverables innovative and ahead of the curve.

 James is Inquisitive Intel's cyber security lead.
 James has been the Manager of Forensics at both PwC and KPMG, Senior Forensic Analyst at Telus, Advanced Threat Protection Specialist at Symantec, Program Lead for the University of Toronto Cyber Incident Management Certificate, and the Director of Cyber Defence for Paladion Networks.